Pink Tops The Album Charts Globally Proving She Is On Top Of Her Game Once Again

-On April 26, Alecia Moore, also known as Pink, released her eighth studio album, Hurts 2B Human.
-Despite releasing the album soon after her last album, Beautiful Trauma, and currently promoting that album on a world tour, the “So What” hitmaker still managed to top the album charts globally for her new record.
+On April 26, Alecia Moore also known as Pink released her eighth studio album, Hurts 2B Human.
+Despite releasing the album soon after her last, Beautiful Trauma, and currently promoting that record on a world tour, the “So What” hitmaker still managed to top the album charts globally for her new record.

 Three days ago, she posted a photo on her Instagram celebrating the news that she had achieved her third No. 1 album in the U.K.